robmeijerink/dockerlamp/README.md

 _**DOCUMENT_ROOT**_

-It is a document root for Apache server.
+This is the document root for the Apache server.
 The default value for this is `./www`.
 All your sites will go here and will be synced automatically.

 _**VHOSTS_DIR**_